 You should be looking to build a little office for yourself, so there is a spot to sit during the day.
 Many people look at the entire house, and this is something your budget will determine.

 Imagine you want to knock down a portion of the property but you can’t.
 This happens to those who don’t examine building plans to see what’s under their name and what’s not.
 You don’t want to be in a legal bind later on because you didn’t notice this aspect.

-These are tips everyone should be looking at when it pertains to buying an equestrian farm and house.
+These are tips everyone should be looking at when it pertains to buying a Kelowna equestrian farm and house.
 It is going to change your perspective and ensure you make a purchase that is worthwhile in the long-term.